StackStorm/pybind/README.md

 # DO NOT FORGET
 Please look through the README.md file in pyswitchlib
+## 0.1.30:
+* Pruned old versions and provided required bindings for pyswitch.

 ## 0.1.29:
 * Added refreshed bindings for slxos17s1.02 to add show-cluster-management RPC.